Aircloak/aircloak/air/docs/content/datastores.md

 ## Emulation overview

 The level of features natively supported by the different datastores differ.
-All the same, the query interface provided to an analyst remains the same.
+Despite this the query interface remains the same irrespective of the datastore used.
 This is achieved by Aircloak Insights emulating functionality that is not natively supported by the underlying datastore.

 While convenient, this does incurr performance overhead as all the data needed for the analysis